-Join Scott Simpson for an in-depth discussion in this video Explore and identify block devices, part of LFCS: Storage Management (Ubuntu).
+Join Scott Simpson for an in-depth discussion in this video Explore and identify block devices, part of Linux Foundation Cert Prep: Storage Management (Ubuntu).

 - One of the ways that we can explore storage on a system is by using the blkid command.
 This shows us attributes of block devices attached to the system.
 Blkid shows the mount point, the universally unique identifier, or UUID, the volume or file system type, a label, if it's relevant, and the partition UUID for a device.
 What you see for your system will be a little different but the parts are all the same.